 Reducing avoidable readmissions is a necessary goal for any healthcare provider.
 As financial incentives and quality rankings increasingly rely on readmission rates, providers must coordinate care effectively across the continuum to achieve success.
-As outlined in a previous article, Patient follow-up is a key step in providing quality care and reducing avoidable readmissions.

 Challenges faced by FQHCs

 Federally Qualified Health Centers (FQHCs) are uniquely positioned to serve high-risk, high-need patient populations, including underserved groups and those suffering from multiple chronic health conditions.
 In some instances, they also share the risk/penalty associated with preventing avoidable readmissions.

 While direct collaboration with FQHCs could allow hospitals to exit the primary care market and maximize reimbursements for primary care by directing the patient population and financial resources to FQHCs, effective partnership models have been slow to materialize (see MACHC: Reforming Maryland’s All-Payer Approach to Delivery-System: An Opportunity for Hospital and FQHC Collaboration for more).